Best Calorie Tracking Apps of 2026: Complete Comparison

 What We Tested

-For each app, we evaluated:
+For each app, we looked at:

 - Ease of logging: How fast and simple is daily tracking?